Senior Lecturer and Program Coordinator

 As a graduate student at Columbia University, I investigated software testing techniques for programs that do not have a "test oracle," i.e. for which it is difficult to know in advance what the correct output should be.
 I am no longer actively conducting research in this area, but a full list of publications is available in my CV.

-In Fall 2020, I will be teaching an online/remote section of CMSC B113 Computer Science 1.
+I am currently (Fall 2020) teaching a remote section of CMSC B113 Computer Science 1.

 I also have created three online courses that are publicly available: